min-khanthee/Carousel/Carousel/README.md

 # Carousel

-A carousel of images created in Javascript.
+A simple carousel of images created using Javascript.